 At Ciao Bello, Tony Vallone uses the same "doppio zero" flour for his housemade pasta as he does at Tony's.
 He uses the same extra-virgin...Read more

 Some might call it “Italian casual.”
 Others would call it “Italian comfort food.”
-And those who frequent Tony’s on Richmond might even call it “Tony’s light.”
+And those who frequent Tony’s on Richmond might even call it “Tony’s lite.”
 We just call it “great food to be shared with family and friends.”